AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/best-practices-analyzer/using-best-practices-analyzer.md

 >[!NOTE]
 >Download the Best Practices Analyzer from the [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) portal.

+## Source Environment Connectivity {#source-environment-connectivity}

+The source AEM instance may be running behind a firewall where it can only reach certain hosts which have been added to an Allow List.
+To automatically upload the BPA generated report to Cloud Acceleration Manager successfully, the following endpoints need to be accessible from the instance that is running AEM:

+* The Azure blob storage service: `casstorageprod.blob.core.windows.net`

 ## Viewing the Best Practices Analyzer Report {#viewing-report}

 ### Adobe Experience Manager 6.3.0 and later {#aem-later-versions}